klucsik/thermostat/README.md

 I thought this shouldn't be that hard to automate, father should get enough sleep, so I started to learn building sensors, switching relays, collectiong and processing data.
 And code.

 ### The requirements
-* The seedlings can't bee freeze to death.
+* The seedlings can't be freeze to death.
 * If some part of the system is fails, the others should work normally
 * If some part is failing, there should be an alarm
 * Father needs to see the actual data in the house (~100m away from the greenhouse)